stinkytroll/tech264-cloud-linux/linux/linux_notes.md

 You **must** be careful not to `kill` important processes, such as `init` as it can cause system crashes.

 You **must** also avoid not to `kill` parents of groups because you can be left with **zombie children / processes** - processes that continue to occupy a slot in the process table.

+# SCP command and how it works

+`scp -i /path/to/your/private_key -r /path/to/local/directory username@remote_ip:/path/to/remote/destination/`

+`scp` :
+- This is the command used to securely copy files or directories between a local machine and a remote machine over SSH.

+`-i ~/path/to/your/private_key` :
+- `-i` : This option specifies the identity file (private key) to use for authentication.
+- `~/path/to/your/private_key` : This is the path to your private SSH key used to authenticate with the remote server.
+The ~ represents the home directory of the current user.

+`-r` :
+- This option indicates that you want to copy directories recursively.
+It allows you to copy all files and subdirectories within the specified directory.

+`"/path/to/local/directory"` :
+- This is the source path of the directory you want to copy from your local machine.
+- The quotes are used to ensure that the path is treated as a single argument, which is especially useful if there are spaces in the path.

+`username@remote_ip`:
+- `username` : This is the username you will use to log in to the remote server.
+- `remote_ip` : This is the IP address of the remote server (your VM).

+`:/path/to/remote/destination/` :
+- Replace /path/to/remote/destination/ with the path where you want to copy the files on the remote server.